This information will help you get ready for your surgery or procedure at MSK while you’re breastfeeding or lactating (when your body makes milk).

 Talk with a lactation consultant

-Pump and store your breast milk
+Pump and store your milk

-- If possible, pump or express (squeeze milk from your breast) your milk.
-Store a supply of your breast milk before your surgery or procedure.
-This will help make sure your baby drinks your breast milk even when you are not together.
+- Store a supply of your milk.
+This will help make sure your baby can drink your milk even when you’re not together.

-What to Do on the Day of Your Surgery or Procedure
+What to do on the day of your surgery or procedure

-What to bring to your surgery or procedure
+What to bring

 - Your own breast pump with its power source.